owncast/owncast.github.io/content/docs/integrations.md

 1. Visit `/admin/webhooks` on your owncast server.
 1. Click `Create Webhook`.
-1. Put in the full public URL to a public URL that can receive this webhook.
+1. Put in the full public URL to an endpoint that can receive this webhook.
 1. Select the events you want to be notified of.
 1. Save this new webhook.